criteo/vertica-hyperloglog/README.md

 CREATE AGGREGATE FUNCTION HllDistinctCount AS LANGUAGE 'C++' NAME 'HllDistinctCountFactory' LIBRARY libhll;
 ```

+### Computing DISTINCT COUNT

-Then, to calculate DISTINCT COUNT we first have to aggregate some data:
+Computation of DISTINCT COUNT using this HyperLogLog UDF constists of two steps.
+First we first have to aggregate some data and create a synopsis:

 ```SQL
 DROP TABLE test_schema.agg_clicks;